Pay For Parking

-Example for Students: With a valid Northwest Quadrant (NWQ) Garage permit, you can park in any unreserved parking space located in the NWQ garage (except Reserved Spaces and Handicap Spaces if not applicable).
+Example for Students: With a valid Northwest Quadrant (NWQ) Garage permit, you can park in any unreserved parking space located in the NWQ garage (except Reserved Spaces and Accessible/ADA Spaces if not applicable).

-Example for Faculty and Staff: If you have a Regular Parking Permit (a.k.a “Hunting” permit), do not park in the Champman / Enderis Surface Lot (Lot 1) or the Garland / Library Surface Lot (Lot 8) before 4pm.
-Hunting Permit Holders are able to park in spaces which do not have signage if the “Faculty and Staff” spaces are taken, but keep in mind the spaces with without signage on the indivdual space is geared for visitors or students.
+Example for Faculty and Staff: If you have a Lots 7 and 20 SARUP/Cunningham Permit, do not park in the Champman / Enderis Surface Lot (Lot 1) or the Garland / Library Surface Lot (Lot 8) before 4pm.
+Hunting Permit Holders are able to park in spaces which do not have signage if the “Faculty and Staff” spaces are taken, but keep in mind the spaces with without signage on the individual space is geared for visitors or students.
 If the lot is full, then go to a different lot.